top of page

 Oranges in Bethlehem, 2023

 In January 2023, I was blessed by the trip of a lifetime.
-It was called “Her Journey,” a pilgrimage for women to the Holy Land.
+“Her Journey” was a pilgrimage for women to the Holy Land.
 It was there that I really started paying attention to trees, or at least in a theological way.
 On our first day, we went to a lecture at Bethlehem Bible College, and as we were walking on the sidewalk, something tugged on my hair.
-I turned around and saw a tree branch attached to the most perfect lemon tree, with bright green leaves, and full of fruit.
+It was a tree branch attached to the most perfect lemon tree, with bright green leaves, and full of fruit.
 It was beautiful.
 A joy to behold.
 So, I took a picture.
 Not to be outdone by the lemons, the oranges were thriving in the school’s courtyard.
 Again, bright green leaves full of fruit.
 They were ready for their closeups-- all begging to have their pictures taken.
 So, I obliged.

 A photo of Pomegranates off the sea of Galilee.